 Vejthani Hospital Neuroscience Center’s Neurology Department is a medical specialty department dealing with disorders of the nervous system.
-Specifically, it deals with the diagnosis and treatment of all categories of disease involving the central, peripheral, and autonomic nervous systems such as headache, muscle weakness, convulsion, head injury, or infection of the Central Nervous System.
+Specifically, it deals with the diagnosis and treatment of all categories of disease involving the central, peripheral, and autonomic nervous systems such as headache, muscle weakness, carotid artery stroke, convulsion, head injury, or infection of the Central Nervous System.

 Vejthani Neuroscience Centeris an integrated center of Neurological Services.
 This center has many experienced and qualified neurologists and neurosurgeons in different subspecialties joining forces with other paramedical and neurological nurses, technical teams and rehabilitation team.
 Vejthani neuroscience center offers competent out-patient and in-patient services.

 Patients can be assured of receiving an excellent international level of care for both selective and emergency needs.

 For more information, please contact:

 Vejthani Neurosciene Center,